 Can this Oil be Used for Pets?
 Yes, however, use it diluted.
 I would NOT use it for cats or dogs unless it was of therapeutic quality!
-And best used topically, not internally.
+And use it topically, not internally.

 MQV is a gentle species of melaleuca which is better for animal use.
-Still, I would search out an alternative oil for cats that has similar constituents, especially those that are already challenged with health issues.
+Still, I would search out an alternative oil for cats that has similar constituents.

 With the horses, I choose to use it in a specialty blend, rather than use it alone.
-The blends I use are professionally made and generally for cuts, wounds (ointment), and skin challenges such as scratches.
+The blends I use are professionally made.

-Tea Tree or Melrose is fantastic for dog ear cleaning and skin challenges!
+Tea Tree or Melrose is fantastic for dog ear cleaning!
 Dilute with coconut oil and place in ear with cotton swap.
 Never directly drop essential oil in the ear!
-Add some lavender for calming and soothing.
+Add some lavender for calming.

 Note About Animal Use: Certain oils can be very toxic to cats especially poor quality oils!
 Tea Tree, pine and citrus oils in particular when not therapeutic grade.
 Please consult your vet if you are not sure about applying any essential oil to your pet.